• Home

 Common internet browser shortcuts

 1) Pressing Alt + D in any major Internet browser will move the cursor into the address bar.
-This is a great way to quickly enter an Internet address without having to click the mouse cursor in the address bar.2) Hold down the Ctrl key and press the + or - to increase and decrease the size of text.
+This is a great way to quickly enter an Internet address without having to click the mouse cursor in the address bar.

 3) Press the backspace key or hold down the Alt key + left arrow to go back a page.